Randomization-based joint central limit theorem and efficient covariate adjustment in stratified $2^K$ factorial experiments: Covariate adjustment

-The two covariate adjustment methods above use the stratum-common adjusted vectors; that is, they pool together the units of all strata under each treatment arm.
-As the factorial effect $\boldsymbol \tau = \sum^M_{m=1} \pi_{[m]} \boldsymbol \tau_{[m]} $ is the weighted average of stratum-specific factorial effects, and because randomization is conducted independently across strata, it might be more efficient to perform stratum-specific covariate adjustment when there are only a few large strata.
-More precisely, we can define stratum-specific optimal adjusted vectors as follows: for $q=1,\dots,Q$,
+The above three covariate adjustment methods use the block-common adjusted vectors, that is, they pool together the units of all blocks under each treatment arm.
+As the factorial effects $\boldsymbol \tau = \sum^M_{m=1} \pi_{[m]} \boldsymbol \tau_{[m]} $ are the weighted average of block-specific factorial effects, and because randomization is conducted independently across blocks, it may be more efficient to perform block-specific covariate adjustment when there are only large blocks.
+More precisely, we can define block-specific optimal adjusted vectors as follows: for $q=1,\dots,Q$,